 Last Updated on by

-From easy trails perfect for unwinding after a hectic day at the office to extreme summit ascents in the Rocky mountain high country, Colorado offers outdoor enthusiasts a wide range of hiking opportunities.
+From easy trails perfect for unwinding after a hectic day at the office to extreme summit ascents in the Rocky Mountain high country, Colorado offers outdoor enthusiasts a wide range of hiking opportunities with all kinds of difficulty levels for any hiker.

 Enjoying a hike in the outdoors doesn’t necessarily mean escaping for days on end.
-Sometimes the best hikes are the quick and easy ones that can be completed in an hour or two – perfect for unwinding after a long day while getting some exercise at the same time.
+Sometimes the best hikes are the quick and easy ones that can be completed in an hour or two with just a trail map – perfect for unwinding after a long day in the road while getting some exercise at the same time.

-There are no shortage of trails like this in Colorado and many of them are only a few minutes outside of major metropolitan areas.
+There is no shortage of trails like this in Colorado and many of them are only a few minutes outside of major metropolitan town areas.

 Just far enough away from Denver to feel like an escape from the city, Alderfer/Three Sisters Park is part of the Jefferson County Open Space Program and provides beautiful views of the rock formations known as the Three Sisters and The Brother overlooking Bear Creek Basin.

-With over ten miles of trails, there is something for everyone as most trails are between ½ and two miles in length.
+With over ten miles of trails, there is something for every hiker as most trails are between ½ and two miles in length, so the difficulty won’t be a problem.

 Located just off I-70, Herman Gulch is a popular day hiking destination.
-After hiking past the parking lot at the trail head and getting away from the Ski Way, hikers can enjoy a pristine nature experience complete with a running stream.
+After hiking past the parking lot at the trail head and getting away from the Ski Way, hikers can enjoy a pristine nature experience with a small lake complete with a running stream.

-The complete trail only takes a few hours to complete but hikers looking for a more challenging hike can continue toward the Continental Divide at Jones Pass.
+The complete trail only takes a few hours to complete but hikers looking for a more challenging hike can continue toward the Continental Divide at Jones Pass to enhace the wilderness trip experience.

 Near Boulder, the Canyon Loop Trail is a well-maintained trail system with a roundtrip length of just under 1 ½ miles.
 Hikers can enjoy a boardwalk and a trail that gently rambles through a wildlife habitat complete with ponds that used to be gravel pits within the Walden Ponds Wildlife Habitat.